turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/PUBLISH2.png)

-Begin to configure the appearance of the hub by hovering over the large icon in the header of the page.
-Upload a suitable image.
-A bried descriptin can also be entered by hovering just below the instedit text in the banner and clicking **edit**.
+Hover over the large icon in the header of the page to upload a suitable image for the application.
+Hover just below the instedit text in the banner and click **edit** to provide a description.

 ![](/components/docs/building/working_with_containers/PUBLISH3.png)